-Videos should only be shown to children to supplement the curriculum and must be approved by the cooperating teacher.
+Videos should only be shown to children to supplement the curriculum and must be approved by the mentor educator or classroom teacher.

 When showing a video, follow these guidelines:

 - Do not show a video you have not already seen.

 - Be sure that children who do not wish to see the video, or families who do not want their child to view the video, are given an appropriate alternative.

 - Leave some lights on in the room.
 Watching a television screen in a dark room is not good for children’s eyes